-- Amazon’s BSR calculations are based on recent and historic sales but with the emphasis on recent sales. .
+- Amazon’s BSR calculations are based on recent and historic sales but with an emphasis on recent sales.

 - Amazon Best Seller Ranking is calculated by order and by unit – this means that one order for 1000 units is classed as one order and will have the same BSR impact as an order for just one unit of the same product.

 - The sales + BSR equation is known as the ‘conversion rate’ and you will see this term used in many Amazon documents.

 - Some products listed on Amazon are not subject to BSR such as grocery items and items with unspecific or vague keywords.
 In these cases, sales will show in the parent ASIN instead.